vacp2p/rfc/content/docs/rfcs/74/README.md

 ```
 ### Generate Stealth Commitment

-The application or user SHOULD generate a stealth commitment after a request to do so is received.
+The application or user SHOULD generate a `stealth_commitment` after a request to do so is received.
 This commitment MAY be inserted into the corresponding application membership set.

-Once the membership set is updated, the reciver SHOULD exchange the following as a response to the request:
+Once the membership set is updated, the receiver SHOULD exchange the following as a response to the request:

 ```protobuf